kahunacohen/real-world-fp/README.md

 }
 ```

-We could test the class like this:
+We'll test the class like this:

 ```js
 const fs = require("fs");